dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/providing_support_to_respondents.md

 #### Extending the deadline for a draft

 If someone can't complete your form by the [deadline](/articles/screendoor/projects/deadline.html) you have set and needs more time, you can extend the deadline for only that response.
 On the &ldquo;Unsubmitted responses&rdquo; page, press &ldquo;Extend&rdquo; next to their response in progress, and specify a new date and time.
+They will be notified via email of the new deadline.

 ![Extending a deadline.](../images/unsubmitted_4.png)